Everything You Need to Know About Transformer Oil and Winding Temperature Indicators

 Transformer Temperature Limitations

 Higher transformer operating temperature has a direct effect on its aging factor by causing faster paper degradation.

-The highest insulation paper and oil temperature is located at the winding hot spot.
-Using fiber optic temperature sensors will help power transformer operating temperatures remain stable by providing faster rising temperature measurement.
+The highest insulation paper and oil temperature are located at the winding hot spot.
+Using fiber optic temperature sensors will help power transformer operating temperatures remain stable by providing faster-rising temperature measurement.

 How Do You Check the Temperature in a Power Transformer’s Oil with Fiber Optic Temperature Sensors?

 Installing fiber optic temperature sensors directing into the winding is the only way to check the temperature in a power transformer’s oil.
 Direct winding temperature provides faster rising direct winding temperature monitoring.
 Fiber optic temperature sensors help find causes of hot spot formation in power transformers and improve transformer design.

 Apart from the fiber optic temperature sensor, the complete direct winding temperature monitoring system will include several other components including Tall Wall Plate (TWP), Optical Feedthroughs, JBox, Extensions, and Monitor.
 The Tank Wall Plate (TWP) provides a proper mounting point on the transformer’s wall to prevent oil leakage.
 Optical Feedthroughs installed on the Tank Wall Plate (TWP) allows the monitor light signal to travel to the sensor tip and back to the monitor.
 The extensions bring the signal back to the monitor where the monitor will read and convert the sensor light signal into a temperature measurement.
 It can also implement any end-user specific functionality like data-logging, SCADA interconnection, and so on.